Orestes 'Pat' Hastings

 Research

 “The Fall and Rise of Parental Financial Investments during the COVID-19 Pandemic.”
-(Forthcoming) Journal of Marriage and Family.
+(2024) Journal of Marriage and Family.

 “What’s a Parent to do?
 Measuring Cultural Logics of Parenting with Computational Text Analysis.”
 (2024).
 Social Science Research 124:103074.